imagej/imagej.github.io/_pages/plugins/morpholibj.md

 -   **Type**: to specify how to combine the results for each oriented filter
 -   **Operation**: the operation to apply using each oriented structuring element
 -   **Line Length**: the approximated length of the structuring element.
 -   **Direction Number**: the number of oriented structuring elements to consider.
 To be increased if the length of line is large.

 Connected components operators
 ------------------------------

-The “classical” morphological filters presented in the previous section transform an input image by using the values of pixels or voxels located in a close neighborhood, defined by the structuring element.
-Such filters can be seen as “local”, as the result in a given position does not depend on image values located at a sufficient distance.
+The "classical" morphological filters presented in the previous section transform an input image by using the values of pixels or voxels located in a close neighborhood, defined by the structuring element.
+Such filters can be seen as "local", as the result in a given position does not depend on image values located at a sufficient distance.

 Connected components operators are more general as they propagate information within the image based on connectivity between pixels or voxels.
 More details can be found in the review of Breen *et al.* (1996)[5].
 Connected components operators encompass powerful operators, such as **morphological reconstruction** that allows to reconstruct a marker image by constraining it to a mask.
 An extension of morphological reconstruction is the detection of **extended minima and maxima**, that can be useful as marker detection for segmentation.
 Finally, **attribute opening and filtering** algorithms can filter images based on size or range properties, with better preservation of edges than classical filtering.